 María José Suárez 22′: Maria Jose Suarez is an international freshman from Costa Rica.
 Within bioengineering, she is most interested in the tissue and genetic engineering.
 Apart from being involved in BMES, Maria is part of the Engineering Deans Advisory Board, and enjoys spending her free time running, eating, and doing gymnastics.

 MARKETING AND TECHNOLOGY

-Arielle Stern ’20: Arielle is a freshman in bioengineering from Westchester, NY.
+Vice President Arielle Stern ’20: Arielle is a sophomore in bioengineering from Westchester, NY.
 She is fascinated by tissue engineering and drug delivery mechanisms, and hopes to get involved in research at Penn in the near future.
 Arielle is also interested in pursuing a minor in math or economics.
 In her free time, Arielle enjoys running and exploring great restaurants around Philly.

 Rachel Madhogarhia 19′: Rachel is a sophomore studying bioengineering with a double-minor in Philosophy and Mathematics.
 Following graduation, she’s interested in entering the biotechnology field.
 Rachel is from California, and in her spare time she loves to soul cycle, travel abroad, and play golf.

 Olivia Teter ’19: Olivia Teter is a senior in bioengineering and nanotechnology.
 She is interested in pursuing further education in neuroscience after graduation.
 In addition to being involved in BMES, she is a member of Theta Tau (Penn’s professional engineering fraternity) and the Rachleff Scholars Program.